cmroanirgo/wordish/README.md

 ## Installation (for use in browser)

-In your script the following and you're good to go!
+In your script, add the following and you're good to go!

 ```
 <script type="text/javascript" src='https://unpkg.com/wordish@latest/dist/wordish.min.js'></script>